Healing From Trauma With Professional Guidance

 Are you trying to cope with past trauma and move forward?

-Online therapy through platforms like BetterHelp is a form of distance therapy that takes traditional in-office therapy sessions online.
-An online platform allows you to log in to your sessions from home.
-In addition, you may be able to choose between phone, video, or live chat sessions with your therapist.
-Without having to commute, it may be easier to receive support for some people who have lived through traumatic events.
+Online therapy and counseling can support healing from past traumas properly.
+Online therapy through platforms like BetterHelp takes traditional, in-office talk therapy sessions online.
+This type of platform allows you to attend sessions from home or anywhere else you have an internet connection.
+In addition, you may be able to choose between phone, video, and in-app messaging as ways to connect with your therapist.
+Since there’s no need to commute, it may be easier for some people to receive support for the effects of traumatic events.

-In addition to the benefits of online therapy, studies back up its effectiveness.
-One study found that online CBT and EMDR sessions were as effective as in-person options in treating PTSD.
-Clients with a trauma history saw a 55% average reduction in trauma symptoms after treatment.
+A growing body of research indicates that online therapy can be an effective form of treatment in many cases.
+For example, one study suggests that online CBT and EMDR sessions were as effective as in-person options in treating post-traumatic stress disorder, and clients saw a 55% average reduction in trauma symptoms after treatment.

 Takeaway

-Living with the impacts of trauma can be challenging.
-However, you're not alone.
-Many therapeutic modalities have been developed to treat the impacts of trauma.
-Consider reaching out to a therapist online or in your area to discuss your unique options and how they may be able to support you.
+Living with the impacts of trauma can be challenging, but you're not alone.
+Many therapeutic modalities have been developed to treat the impacts of trauma and related conditions like post-traumatic stress disorder.
+Consider reaching out to a therapist online or in your area to discuss your options and how they may be able to support you on the road to healing and better health.

 Learn to heal from the impacts of trauma